thecodecapo/dental-final/README.md

 Check the site is working properly or not by visiting [website](https://drtsdentalcare.com).
 Congrats you have successfully deployed the website onto the server.

-Note :  *You can copy build files onto the server using SSH or git, since you are full aware of git We proceeded with git ( recommended process - SSH )
+Note :  *You can copy build files onto the server using SSH or git, assuming you aren't aware of SSH, we have proceeded with git in this Guide. ( recommended process - SSH )